icpc/ccs-specs/Contest_API.md

 }]
 ```

-When the CCS wants to send out a callback, it will check all active webhooks, filter them on applicable endpoint and contest ID and perform a `POST` to the URL.
+When a system wants to send out a callback, it will check all active
+webhooks, filter them on applicable endpoint and contest ID and perform
-The CCS will add a header to this request called `Webhook-Token` which contains the token as supplied when creating the webhook.
+a `POST` to the URL.
+The system will add a header to this request called
+`Webhook-Token` which contains the token as supplied when creating the
-Clients should verify that this token matches with what they expect.
+webhook.
+Clients should verify that this token matches with what they
-The body of the request will be in the same format as in the [feed format](#feed-format), i.e. it contains the keys `contest_id`, `endpoint`, `id` and `data`.
+expect.
+The body of the request will follow the [notification
+format](#notification-format), i.e. it contains the keys `contest_id`,
+`endpoint`, `id` and `data`.